abuszydlik/SQT-notes/lectures-combined.md

 ## Usability and accessibility testing
 Although they are closely related, __usability__ refers more to making the application easy to use while __accessibility__ is about making the content accessible for people with disabilities. _Web Content Accessibility Guidelines_ offer a summary of what the developer should take into account while designing an application.
 Additionally tools like _Axe_ can offer some help when diagnosing accessibility problems.
 Nevertheless a large part of testing still has to be conducted manually.

+# TEST-DRIVEN DEVELOPMENT

+## The TDD cycle
+_Test-driven development_ offers an alternative approach to writing code.
+With given requirements we start by creating test cases which will take us closer to fulfilling the requirements.
+If the test fails, we work on the production code to add new features and make the test pass.
+Once this is achieved, we start refactoring the test and production code to increase its quality.
+Then the entire process is repeated until all requirements are fulfilled.

+## Advantages of TDD
+* prevents the developer from writing code that isn't directly required
+* easier to control the pace of writing production code
+* test cases are derived from requirements (possible to validate and verify at the same time)
+* code is testable from the beginning
+* quick feedback on the code (possible to easily identify new problems relating to small amount of code)
+* encourages developers to work in small steps and according to a single strategy
+* feedback on design (makes it easier to write testable code)

+## When (not) to use test-driven development
+* use it when you don't know how to design a particular part of the system
+* use it when you face a complex problem in which you lack experience
+* do not use it if there is nothing to be learned or explored (problem is familiar)